federicociner/leetcode/README.md

 # LeetCode Interview Questions

-A set of solutions to LeetCode and HackerRank questions that I solved in preparation for software engineering interviews at tech companies in the USA and Europe.
+A set of solutions to LeetCode and HackerRank questions that I solved in preparation for software engineering interviews at tech companies.
 All of these questions are available on [LeetCode](leetcode.com) or [HackerRank](hackerrank.com), and some of them require a subscription to LeetCode Premium.

 ## Overview